Research and PhD opportunities

 - Role of social enterprise in delivering community health interventions

-- Social enterprise and enterprise and urban agriculture
+- Social enterprise and urban agriculture

 - Governance and legal structures of social enterprise